hms-dbmi/EHRtemporalVariability-shiny/README.md

 <img src="screenshot.png" width="450">
 </a>

-*Screenshot of the EHRtemporalVariability Shiny app analyzing the [NHDS](https://www.cdc.gov/nchs/nhds/) data*
+*Screenshot of the EHRtemporalVariability Shiny app analyzing the variable 'Diagnosis Code #1 - PheWAS Code' of the [NHDS](https://www.cdc.gov/nchs/nhds/) data*

 Note that there are two shiny app R files: